 As the war progressed, these three catalogued hundreds of British people who were willing to risk the noose to help Germany.
 But when peace came in 1945, MI5 faced a new problem: what to do with them all?

-The book will be out in 2018 from Weidenfeld & Nicolson and is available to order from Amazon.
+The book will be out in September 2018 from Weidenfeld & Nicolson and is available to order from Amazon.